 Applicants whose first language is not English must satisfy the University's English proficiency requirements.
 If coursework was completed at a non-US institution, transcripts must be evaluated by a WSU approved evaluation service (WES).
-The official course-by-course evaluation must be sent to PharmCAS and to Wayne State University.
+The official course-by-course evaluation must be sent to PharmCAS.

 Pre-professional Course Requirements

 The undergraduate pre-professional preparation for admission to the Pharm.D. degree program is cited in the B.H.S. with a concentration in pharmaceutical sciences section of this bulletin.
 These courses (or their equivalents) may be taken at Wayne State University, another university, or a community college.
 All prerequisite courses and General Education Requirements should be completed prior to admission to the pharmacy curriculum.
 All such courses (or their equivalents) must be completed with the grade of C (2.0 g.p.a.) or better.
 Grades of C-minus or below, or numerical grades below 2.0 g.p.a., are not acceptable.